 It should be remembered that not everyone is fond of dogs, and some people, especially young children, may be scared of them.
 As we are a family hotel, this is especially important.

-We have a 13yr old Collie bitch called Poppy, very tolerant & friendly, but obviously with views on other dogs entering her home.
+We have an 8yr old rescue Collie bitch called Bess, very friendly, but obviously with views on other dogs entering her home.

 Over the last few years, we have found the best approach to keeping everyone happy is to apply the few simple rules below: